-Academic Standards Students using VA educational benefits will be required to follow all Lane's GPA requirements in accordance with the Academic Standards outlined in this catalog.
-Each student applying for VA educational benefits will receive a copy of the Standards of Academic Progress for Using VA Benefits at the time of initial certification.
+Academic Standards Students using VA educational benefits are required to follow all Lane's GPA requirements in accordance with the Academic Standards outlined in this catalog.
+Each student applying for VA educational benefits will receive a copy of the Standards of Academic Progress for using VA Benefits at the time of initial certification.
 These standards apply to all eligible persons using educational benefits administered by the VA.

-Unsatisfactory Progress The Veterans' Administration will be notified if a student fails to meet the minimum standards of academic progress for three consecutive terms, or receives all "F", "NC", or "NP" grades in any one term, in accordance with Lane's procedures for academic standards.
+Unsatisfactory Progress The Veterans' Administration is notified if a student fails to meet the minimum standards of academic progress for three consecutive terms, or receives all "F," "NC," or "NP" grades in any one term, in accordance with Lane's procedures for academic standards.
 In order to have VA educational benefits reinstated after unsatisfactory progress, a student must satisfactorily complete a subsequent term.
-The student will be reimbursed retroactively by the VA after completion of a successful term.
+The student is reimbursed retroactively by the VA after completion of a successful term.